Boris Galchev

-Boris Petrov Galchev (Борис Галчев; born 31 October 1983) is a Bulgarian professional footballer who plays as a midfielder for Bansko.
+Boris Petrov Galchev (Борис Галчев; born 31 October 1983) is a Bulgarian retired professional footballer who played as a midfielder and now manager, currently working as manager of Bansko Team.

 Career

 Early career

 Born in Razlog, but raised in Dobrinishte, Galchev started his career in the youth system of Pirin Blagoevgrad.
 Then he was released by Pirin after failing to progress into their first team and joined amateur side Pirin Razlog.
 In this period, along with his football career, he also worked as a lumberman.

 Pirin Blagoevgrad

 In 2007, Galchev returned to Pirin Blagoevgrad and helped the team gain promotion to the B Group.
 In December 2008, Pirin merged with the other club of Blagoevgrad, which in season 2008–09 was a part of A Group.
 Galchev was selected to join unions club.

 He quickly became part of the main team and until the end of 2008–09 season earned 15 appearances playing in the A PFG, scoring one goal.

 On 7 August 2009, Galchev was announced as Pirin's new club captain.